eWaterCycle/era5cli/docs/reference/arguments.md

-All available arguments for the hourly and monthly requests are shown below.
-This can also be viewed by doing `era5cli hourly --help` and `era5cli monthly --help`.
+All available arguments for the hourly, daily and monthly requests are shown below.
+This can also be viewed by doing `era5cli hourly --help`, `era5cli daily --help` and `era5cli monthly --help`.

 Note that not all combinations of arguments are compatible, such as `--land` and `--ensemble`.